Updated: April 27, 2026

 Corporate strategy manager

 Corporate strategy managers oversee strategic plans, perform data analysis, and manage risk.
 With strategic thinking and project management skills, they ensure a company achieves its business goals by allocating resources, driving growth, and improving efficiency and competitiveness.
-The median salary for general and operations managers is $102,950.
+The median salary for this profession is $219,000.

 Product manager

 Product managers plan and guide product strategy to deliver products that meet market needs.
 Through strong leadership and analytical abilities, they are responsible for ensuring a product's success from start to finish, from launching new products to continually improving existing ones.
-Similar positions to product managers, such as marketing manager, demonstrate high earning potential at a median salary of $159,660.
+This profession's median salary of $150,000.

 Management consultant

 Management consultants offer strategic advice and solutions to organizations seeking to improve performance and maximize efficiency.
 They work closely with clients to understand their goals and challenges, conducting thorough analyses to provide recommendations that drive sustainable growth and competitive advantage in the market.
-Management consultants earn an annual median salary of $63,292 and a projected job growth for management consultants is growing at 11 percent.
+Management consultants earn an annual median salary of $153,000.

 Brand manager

 Brand managers are responsible for promoting a company's identity and building brand consistency.
 They conduct research, collaborate across departments, and help maintain relationships with company stakeholders.
-The median salary for professionals like these in advertising, promotions, and marketing manager positions is 126,960.
+The median salary for this profession is $127,000.

 Financial operations analyst

 Financial operations analysts oversee a company's financial activities and are key drivers of business efficiency and optimization.
 Their main responsibilities include budgeting and forecasting to identify risks and implement policies to improve overall financial health.
-With a projected job growth of 23% through 2033 and a median salary of $91,290, operations analysts offer significant earning potential and professional advancement.
+This profession's median salary is $94,000 with the potential to raise up to $120,000 in your career.

 Consultant

 Consultants, also referred to as management analysts, are key drivers of business efficiency and optimization.
 Their responsibilities include analyzing operations, identifying areas for improvement, and implementing solutions.
 Through skills in analytics, strategy, and problem-solving, they serve as crucial advisors on appropriate courses of action to enhance a company's performance.
-With a projected job growth of 9% through 2034 and a median salary of $101,190, consulting offers significant earning potential and professional advancement.
+With a median salary of $127,000, consulting offers significant earning potential and professional advancement.

 Chief financial officer